neelayjunnarkar/CapstoneModelingProject/SeedBank_SingleCell/README.md

 #SeedBank Single Cell Model

 This is a seedbank bank single cell model, where the population produces seeds that may be stored in the seedbank, or may germinate into a plant
-Seeds from the seedbank may germinate at a later date, but do not survive past 2 steps
+Seeds from the seedbank may germinate at a later date, and never die

 Environmental factors are not included in this model for the likelihood of germination and living rates